• Home

 by Sarah

-Today is the first day of Junior High for me, I am now officially an 8th grade college student.
-One of the assignments every English teacher loves to give at the beginning of the year is an essay of “What I Did on My Summer Vacation”.
+Today is the first day of Junior High for me, and I am now officially an 8th-grade college student.
+One of the assignments every English teacher loves to give at the beginning of the year is an essay of “What I Did on My Summer Vacation“.
 I thought I would jump the gun on it this year and share it with you as I had a busy, but fantastic summer!

 It started with my week on the University of Iowa campus for the Junior Scholar Institute.
 I did a writing workshop this year (Last year was Japan) and upped my skills while living in the dorm and connecting with other amazing young adults from across this country.
-We tried a few new restaurants this time so we hit historic places like the Hamburg Inn #2.
+We tried a few new restaurants this time, so we hit historic places like the Hamburg Inn #2.

 Drinking water from the Villa Louis Artesian Wells can be tricky…bring a friend.